 Interest is one of the reasons why users choose DeFi.
 They can keep their assets and the interest will be credited to their accounts at the pre-determined period, just like banks' traditional savings accounts.
 The difference is, some DeFi platforms are bold enough to give high rates.
 For example, Aave offers an interest rate of 5.73% on deposits, which is much higher than banks' average of 0.6% to 0.7% interest.

 When it comes to money, it's normal to always want to have full control over it.
 In DeFi, you can do whatever you want to your assets or deposits without middlemen telling you this or disqualifying you from doing that.
-Smart contacts are the law, and nobody is above the law.
+Smart contracts are the law, and nobody is above the law.
 It goes without saying that you should always be careful when investing your funds.

 DeFi allows you to experience a high level of transparency and accessibility to all available activities.
-Transactions can be viewed by anyone, yet, nobody can identify to which individual a particular transaction belongs, unlike the traditional banks.
+Transactions can be viewed by anyone, yet, nobody can identify to which individual a particular transaction belongs, unlike traditional banks.
 This is because DeFi accounts use numerical addresses for identification.
 Moreover, users who are adept at programming can also access the source code of DeFi products.

 DeFi's Drawbacks You Need to be Aware of